-9.1 Record date, weight, and sex of each mouse dying during the test and of survivors in both the test and control groups, and amounts of treated and untreated food consumed during the test and posttest periods.
+- 9.1 Record date, weight, and sex of each mouse dying during the test and of survivors in both the test and control groups, and amount of treated and untreated food consumed during the test and posttest periods.
 Retain original laboratory test records for future reference.
 Report all data collected, including initial and final weights of test subjects.
-Include copies of all "raw data sheets as well as typed numerical summaries of test results.
+Include copies of all "raw" data sheets as well as typed numerical summaries of test results. - 9.2 The product is considered to have satisfactory bait acceptance if the toxic bait accounts for at least 25% of the food consumed by the test animals during the test period of the replicate using "weathered" bait and if the toxic bait accounts for at least 33% of the food consumed by the test animals during the test period of the replicate using "fresh" bait.

-- 9.2 The product is considered to have satisfactory bait acceptance if a minimum of 33 percent of the food consumed by the test group animals was the toxic bait, if at least 90% of the test group subjects die during the 20-day test, and if no more than 10% of control group subjects die during the 20-day test. - 9.3 The test report must include reports of chemical analyses of the test bait and the challenge diet for the active ingredient claimed to be in the test product.
-These tests must be conducted using methods that are acceptable to the U. S. Environmental Protection Agency.
+- 9.3 The product is considered to have produced satisfactory mortality if at least 80% of subjects die during the replication with weathered bait, if at least 90% of subjects in the test group die during the replication with fresh bait, and if no more than 10% of control-group subjects die during either replication. - 9.4 The test report must include reports of chemical analyses of the test bait and the EPA challenge diet for the active ingredient claimed to be in the test bait.
+These analyses must be conducted using methods that are acceptable to the U.S. Environmental Protection Agency.